 Seniors Week is an annual state-wide celebration that recognises and thanks seniors for their contributions to the community.
 Activities throughout Seniors Week are designed to challenge negative stereotypes of seniors and present a positive image of ageing.
 Promoting intergenerational celebrations is also a priority.

-The Department of Sport and Recreation and Department of Local Government and Communities have partnered with local governments to trial the SilverSport program.
+The department together with the Department of Sport and Recreation have partnered with local governments to trial the SilverSport program.
 SilverSport supports eligible seniors to apply for financial assistance to contribute towards sport club memberships or physical activity program fees of up to $200 per person* subject to available funding.

 Eligible seniors can get SilverSport funding for a range of sport or active recreation activities such as swimming, gym memberships, bowls, yoga and more.
 To be eligible, applicants need to be residents of the trial areas, aged 60 years or over and have a health care card or pensioner concession card.